lab-midas/lxc/README.md

     lxc config device add <container_name> <disk_name> disk source=<host_dir> path=<container_mount_dir>

-The mapping for a users and groups can be set by:
+The mapping for a users and groups can be set by (the used port range is just an example):

     echo -en "both 1000-1099 1000-1099" | lxc config set contstudent01 raw.idmap -